e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-17.md

   - SUBSTR():
     - SUBSTR(X, Y): returns all characters through the end of the string X beginning with the Y-th.
     - SUBSTR(X,Y,Z): returns a substirng pf input string X that begins with the Y-th character and that is Z characters long.
+  - STRFTIME(): formats the time and date information as a text string (page 206).
+  - NOW: returns teh current time when it is executed.

 Sept.
 15, 2021: